Of all tyrannies, a tyranny sincerely exercised for the good of its victims may be the most oppressive. C. S. Lewis link

 I pray, Wormwood, that you would double down on your labors of deception.
 Do whatever you must to increase gossip and slander.
 Do whatever you can to get these idiots fighting over committees and tertiary matters of doctrine.

-Revitalize is focusing on how to move into churches which have many assets — trusts, buildings, land, etc. — but are *dying.* This is a great way for the young Calvinistas to take over a church, instead of trying to build one from scratch which involves raising lots and lots of money.
+Revitalize is focusing on how to move into churches that have many assets — trusts, buildings, land, etc. — but are *dying.* This is a great way for the young Calvinistas to take over a church, instead of trying to build one from scratch which involves raising lots and lots of money.

 Did you notice the reference to tertiary doctrine?
 This made me smile.
 This movement is Calvinista in origin and the churches, by hook or by crook, will become Calvinist churches.
 For them, it is a primary doctrine, and some will hurt people to make it so.